How to Communicate With a Psychopath: 3 Tips for Dealing With the Emotionally Stunted

 Do Not Get Sucked Into the Drama

 Keeping a cool head is the most important thing you can do in almost any situation, and it is imperative when communicating with a sociopath.
-When possible, it is helpful to remind yourself before you even see the person to disengage.
+You may find it helpful to remind yourself, before you are in the presence of the disordered person, to disengage.
 Prepare yourself emotionally, as they will try to get under your skin in any way that they possibly can.

 You cannot have a rational conversation with someone who is irrational.
 This is perhaps the toughest challenge for some of us.
 You may be looking at an adult, but you are speaking to the emotional equivalent of a ten-year-old.
 (In some cases, 10 is a generous estimate).
 Adjust your speech and mannerisms accordingly, but try not to come across as condescending.
 What good will it do to get angry at a child for having a tantrum?
 The difference with psychopaths is that you can't realistically send someone who's biologically an adult to his or her room, so you'll have to be creative about how you handle yourself in their presence.